mbuthiya/watchlistv2/README.md

 Each branch  tackles a specific part in the application development

-0. Master: The primary branch with all the content
+0. Master: The primary branch with all the content.
-1. 01-Templates: Introduction to templates and template variables
+1. 01-Templates: Introduction to templates and template variables.
-2. 02-Dynamic-routes : Creating a dynamic view function
+2. 02-Dynamic-routes : Creating a dynamic view function.
-3. Configurations: Set up the projects configuration file
+3. 03-Configurations: Set up the projects configuration file.
+4. 04-Control-Flows: Added control flows in our template files.

 ### License